Dairy farmers can now get more high genetic merit heifer calves with LIC International’s sexed semen.

 Considerations when using sexed semen

-There are wider considerations to keep in mind to optimise sexed semen use on farm.
+There are wider considerations to keep in mind to optimise sexed semen use on dairy farming operations.

 A New Zealand trial showed that frozen sexed semen thawed at room temperature averaged 13% lower conception rates compared to conventional semen.